Tempeh Sausage Pastry Puffs

 Whisk the marinade ingredients together in a small mixing bowl.
 Add the tempeh and let marinate for an hour.

 When the hour is almost up, preheat a large pan over medium heat.
 Sauté the red bell pepper and onion in the oil for 7 to 10 minutes, until the onion is translucent.

-In the meantime, preheat the oven to 400˚F and start preparing your puff pastries.
+In the meantime, preheat the oven to 400°F and start preparing your puff pastries.
 Pour a little olive oil in a cup and brush a large baking sheet with olive oil.
 Cut each pastry sheet into nine squares and set them on the baking sheet at least an inch apart.
 Brush the tops of the pastries with olive oil.

 Bake for 18 to 20 minutes, until the pastries are nice and puffed.
-Serve ASAP.